ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster/guide.en-au.md

 The OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.
 This guide will cover the creation of a new cluster.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ApfujBFT82g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="video" width="560" height="315" src="https://www.youtube-nocookie.com/embed/ApfujBFT82g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Requirements